centria/basic-coding/docs/part1/part1-3.md

 row 9: Console.WriteLine(third);
 ```

 In the next console you can see what happens, row by row.
-The program does not of course print all that, but a console window might be easier to read.
+The program does not of course print all that, but a console window might be easier to read thank plain text.

 ```console
 row 1: create variable first